openflighthpc/retype-documentation/Retype_Documentation/using_environment/Genders and PDSH/finding_the_names_of_your_compute_nodes.md

 Users can find the names of their compute nodes by using the `nodeattr` command; e.g.

 - `nodeattr -s nodes`
-    - shows a space-separated list of current compute node hostnames
+    - shows a space-separated list of current compute node hostnames<br><br>
 - `nodeattr -c nodes`
-    - shows a comma-separated list of current compute node hostnames
+    - shows a comma-separated list of current compute node hostnames<br><br>
 - `nodeattr -n nodes`
     - shows a new-line-separated list of current compute node hostnames